-For incoming students, the announcement of these awards is usually made at the time of admission via a letter from the Department Head.
-For continuing students, the announcement of these awards is usually made before the end of spring semester.
+For incoming doctoral students, the announcement of these awards is usually made at the time of admission via a letter from the Department Head.
+For continuing doctoral students, the announcement of these awards is usually made before the end of spring semester.
 The deadline for acceptance is April 15.
 Additional announcements may be made in June or later in the summer if assistantships are still available.

 There are no assistantships available for incoming MA students.